 Algorithms in computer data entry systems use the digit to check for entry errors.

-- Single-digit errors - 1 instead of 2, R instead of T, etc.
+- Single-digit errors: 1 instead of 2, R instead of T

 Vehicle Identifier Section

-The National Insurance Crimes Bureau VinCheck tool will reveal if a car is stolen or has a branded title.
+- The National Insurance Crime Bureau VinCheck tool will reveal if a car is stolen or has a branded title.

-The federal government recall website has a VIN lookup to find safety recalls.
+- The federal government recall website has a VIN lookup to find safety recalls.
 It only shows open recalls.
-That makes a good place to see if you need to get a recall defect corrected.

-Driving-Tests.org VIN lookup tool returns the car’s specs.
+- Driving-Tests.org has a VIN lookup tool that returns the car’s information and specifications.

-VinFreecheck.com shows the status of flood records, salvage or lemon title, and the number of owners.
-To get accident reports and other vital info, you have to upgrade to a paid report.
+- VinFreecheck.com shows the status of flood records, salvage or lemon title, and previous owners.
+To get accident reports and other vital car history information, you have to upgrade to a paid report.

 - List your car for free until it’s sold.